-When you register with One Medical Passport the information is collected and maintained solely by One Medical Passport.
-Your information is not used for mailings, studies, or marketing.
+When you register with One Medical Passport, the information is collected and maintained solely by One Medical Passport.
+Your information is not used for mailings, or marketing.
 The information you provide is only used for your scheduled preoperative visit.

-A cookie is a small data file that some Web sites write to your hard drive when you visit them.
+A cookie is a small data file that some web sites write to your hard drive when you visit them.
 One Medical Passport uses a temporary cookie to keep your place while you are logged in, but stores no personal information on your computer.
-This cookie is deleted when you exit One Medical Passport.
+This cookie expires after you exit One Medical Passport.

 Security Procedures in Place to Protect Information